-In most cases your resume is the tool that promoted you to the interview and if you don’t know your resume inside-out you will most likely sink your interview.
+In most cases, your resume is the tool that promoted you to the interview, and if you don’t know your resume inside-out, you will most likely sink your interview.
 Most interviewers use the resume as a platform for questions they will ask you, to review your skills, knowledge and past work experiences.
 This method helps the interviewer determine your creditability with your written claims; not knowing your resume will lead the interviewer to believe there are untruths on your resume.
 Your resume is documentation listing your education and work history which in reality represents life experiences, so you should be able to speak about it clearly, in detail and without hesitation.

 We highly recommend reviewing your resume from start to finish and make sure you can speak intelligently about all facts you have listed on it.
-If you stated you achieved something make sure you can clearly explain how you achieved it.
+If you stated, you achieved something to make sure you can clearly explain how you achieved it.
 If you stated you have a certain skill, ensure you can speak about the skill so the interviewer believes you can perform it.
-Some people get real nervous during an interview and draw blanks when asked questions about their resume, reviewing your resume prior to the interview will help you remember.
+Some people get real nervous during an interview and draw blanks when asked questions about their resume, reviewing your resume before the interview will help you remember.
 Since you might have many different copies of your resume, make sure you review the exact resume copy that you sent in for this position.